Best LIVE Ammo Deals Online >>>

 There is also something to be said for the 10mm and its wide variety of loadings.

-You can get several different projectile designs with varying power levels for everything from defense against humans to loads powerful enough to take down a bear.
+You can get different projectile designs and varying power levels for everything from defense against humans to loads powerful enough to take down a brown bear.

 Grizzly bear among yellow flowers